ModelEarth/localsite/start/README.md

 [io repo](https://github.com/modelearth/io)
 [apps repo](https://github.com/modelearth/apps)

-Activate GitHub Pages for each of your forked repos by going to "Settings > Pages" and choosing "main" (or master)
+Activate GitHub Pages for each of your forked repos by going to "Settings > Pages" and choosing "main" (or master) then save.

 <div style="border:1px solid #ccc; padding:15px; display:inline-block; margin-bottom:20px">
 <img src="img/github-pages.png">
 </div>

+Wait a few minutes for a new GitHub Pages site to become available at a link in the following format:

+https://[your account].Github.io/[repo name]

-## 3. Clone your forked repos into your webroot
+## 3. Clone forked repos into your webroot

 Now go to [your list of forked repos](https://github.com/modelearth?tab=repositories) and clone the forked repos listed above.